danielatathora/Getting_and_Cleaning_Data_Final_Assignment/README.md

  <br />

 ### Group data by SubjectId and Activity averaging the other columns.
-  using the dplyr lobrary
+  using the dplyr library
  <br />
  <br />

-### Write the results to result.csv
+### Write the results to result.txt
  <br />